Core care

 Peace Lily Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Peace Lily grows best in Bright Indirect light and can tolerate low, medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Peace Lily light consistent for stronger growth and flowering.

 Peace Lily is listed as Toxic for pets and Mildly Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Peace Lily out of reach when ingestion is a concern.

 Peace Lily does best in All Purpose, Pon, Perlite, Epiphytic with a pH around 5.5-6.5.
 Fast drainage lowers root-rot risk.